trvsdnn/frank/README.md

 ### Views

 Writing views is simple.
-Say you've got a `blog.haml` in `<project>/dynamic`; just browse to `http://0.0.0.0:3601/blog` and your view will be parsed and returned as html.
+Say you've got a `blog.haml` in `<project>/dynamic`; just browse over to `http://0.0.0.0:3601/blog` and your view will be parsed and served up as html.

 ### Meta Data

 Frank was designed to make controllers unnecessary.
-But sometimes it is nice to be able to use variables in your templates / layouts.
-A particularly good case is if you want to set the page title (in your layout) based on the view.
-This is now simple using view meta data.
+But, sometimes it's nice to have variables in your templates / layouts.
+This is particularly handy if you want to set the page title (in the layout) according to the view.
+This is simple, now, with meta data.

-Meta fields can go at the top of any of your views, and are written in YAML.
-To mark the end of the meta section, just place the meta delimeter, `META---`, on a blank line.
-You can also use as many hyphens as you'd like (as long as there are at least 3):
+Meta fields go at the top of any view, and are written in [YAML][13].
+To mark the end of the meta section, place the meta delimeter, `META---`, on a blank line.
+You can use as many hyphens as you'd like (as long as there are 3).

-Also, your fields are made available as local variables to all templating languages that support them, both in the view and its layout:
+Meta fields are then available as local variables to all templating languages that support them--in the view & layout:

     view:
       title: My Rad Page